isdsucph/isds2021/src/content/post/exam.md

 We also note that a good project is succinct and to the point.
 You should describe your data structuring at a high level to convey what you have done.
 Sometimes many hundred lines of complicated code can be stated quite briefly to get the essence.

-On the internal page on Absalon [here](https://absalon.ku.dk/courses/48020), we will make make some of projects from earlier years available.
-As you can see they span quite different subject, writing styles and use of machine learning.
+Earlier projects span quite different subject, writing styles and use of machine learning.
+You can see two examples under August 06 on the timeplan.